-Editor's Note: It is FFS whether the RADIUS is applicable.

 Figure 16.2.2-1 is an example message flow to show the procedure of NSS-AAA initiated revocation of network slice authorization.
 If the AAA-P is not used, the Disconnect Request and Response messages are exchanged between the NSS-AAA and the NSSAAF.